igsl-group/JiraDashboardMigrator/README.md

         * Create/update filter in Cloud.
         * Change created filter owner.
     * Remove current user as editor for all filters in Cloud.
+- The -dmf switch deletes filters owned by current user.
+It is required to avoid filter name clashing.
 - You can perform a test run by specifying -cf false.
 This disables all REST API calls, so nothing will be modified.
 But as a result, filters referring other filters will not be fully translated.
 - For JQL clause with multiple object references, by default the algorithm will drop invalid references and continue translating.
 You can require all object references be resolved by specifying -avm (all values mapped).
 - The algorithm will automatically omit view/edit permissions that is not valid in Jira Cloud (e.g. shared to a user/group/project not found in Cloud).
 A log entry will be recorded.